the-florist/wordle/docs/README.md

 of the ranking algorithm significantly.

 To address with interact debugging:
-1. make letters_elsewhere compatible with duplicate letters in hidden and guess together.
+1. current routine is too constraining, doesn't detect when letters are duplicate in both guess and hidden and not in the right spots